wikukarno/buanacoding/content/blog/linux/uninstall-docker-ubuntu-24-04-clean-removal.md

   - Troubleshooting
 description: "Completely uninstall Docker on Ubuntu 24.04 (Noble): stop services, purge packages, remove images/containers/volumes/networks, clean configs, rootless uninstall, and verify removal."
 keywords: ["uninstall docker ubuntu 24.04", "remove docker completely", "docker compose v2 ubuntu", "purge docker", "uninstall containerd", "rootless docker uninstall"]
+faq:
+  - question: "Will uninstalling Docker delete all my containers and images?"
+    answer: "Yes, following the complete uninstall process removes all containers, images, volumes, and networks.
+The guide includes an optional step to explicitly remove this data before purging packages.
+If you want to preserve data, skip step 1 and backup /var/lib/docker before proceeding with the removal."
+  - question: "What's the difference between apt remove and apt purge for Docker?"
+    answer: "The command apt remove uninstalls Docker packages but keeps configuration files in /etc/docker and /etc/containerd.
+Meanwhile, apt purge removes both packages and configuration files, providing a cleaner removal.
+This guide uses purge along with manual directory removal to ensure complete cleanup."
+  - question: "Do I need to uninstall rootless Docker separately?"
+    answer: "Yes, rootless Docker runs as a user service under systemd --user and stores data in your home directory (~/.local/share/docker).
+If you enabled rootless Docker, follow step 5 to stop the user service, run dockerd-rootless-setuptool.sh uninstall, and remove user-specific data and configs."
+  - question: "How can I verify Docker is completely removed?"
+    answer: "Run these verification commands: check if Docker CLI exists with 'command -v docker', search for remaining packages with 'dpkg -l | grep docker', verify services are stopped with 'systemctl status docker' and 'systemctl status containerd'.
+All commands should show Docker is not found or services are inactive."
+  - question: "Can I reinstall Docker after complete removal?"
+    answer: "Yes, complete removal actually creates a clean slate for reinstallation.
+After uninstalling, you can follow the fresh installation guide for Ubuntu 24.04 to reinstall Docker Engine, Compose v2 plugin, and optionally enable rootless mode again.
+The removal process doesn't prevent future installations."
+  - question: "What should I do if I get permission denied errors during uninstall?"
+    answer: "Permission denied errors during uninstall typically mean you need sudo privileges.
+Ensure all docker and systemctl commands use sudo.
+If removing user data (~/.docker, ~/.local/share/docker) fails, check file ownership with 'ls -la' and use sudo only for system directories, not your home directory files."
 ---

 Need to remove Docker from Ubuntu 24.04 (Noble) cleanly?
 This guide shows a safe, step‑by‑step removal that gets rid of the Engine, Compose v2 plugin, configs, and data — plus optional rootless Docker cleanup.
 If you plan to reinstall after this, see: [Install Docker on Ubuntu 24.04: Post‑Install, Rootless, and Compose v2]({{< relref "blog/linux/install-docker-on-ubuntu-24-04-with-compose-v2-and-rootless.md" >}}).
 For HTTPS and reverse proxy, see: [Nginx + Certbot on Ubuntu 24.04: Free HTTPS with Let’s Encrypt]({{< relref "blog/linux/nginx-certbot-ubuntu-24-04-free-https-with-letsencrypt.md" >}}).